Camping Hacks

 Solar stake lights cost just one dollar a piece and they will help you find your way around the camp.
 You can place a bunch of them close to the bathroom, near tent entry, by the tent pole… wherever you’d like more light.
 Depending on the time of the year, you may be able to find holiday-themed or patriotic solar stake lights.

-If you think these lights won’t be of any use on a camping trip outside the summer season, pack a bunch of brightly coloured foam noodles.
+If you think these lights won’t be of any use on a camping trip outside the summer season, pack a bunch of brightly colored foam noodles.
 Cut a slit down each one, and wrap them around tent poles and lines.
 The pool noodles will keep the clumsier family members aware of them, so they’ll watch their step.

 36. Fluff Up Your Sleeping Bag With Tennis Balls